apache/airflow/docs/apache-airflow/concepts.rst

 to prevent a DAG from being imported or prevent a task from being executed if the task is not compliant with users' check.

-Please note, cluster policy will have precedence over task attributes defined in DAG meaning if ``task.sla`` is defined in dag and also mutated via cluster policy then later will have precedence.
+Please note, cluster policy will have precedence over task attributes defined in DAG meaning that if ``task.sla`` is defined in dag and also mutated via cluster policy then the latter will have precedence.

 In next sections we show examples of each type of cluster policy.